mercury-ml-team/mercury-ml/README.md

 Within these sections there is a further subdivision into three APIs:
 * `providers`: The individual (modular) building-blocks used to build up a workflow
-* `containers`: IoC containers over which the desired providers can be fetched.
+* `aliases`: Centralised containers over which the desired providers can be fetched.
 * `tasks`: Small predefined chunks of work, mostly stringing together a handful of logical steps to be executed by various providers

 You can interact with `mercury-ml` via any or all of these APIs.
 They deliver different levels of abstraction depending on what you need.
 You can also easily mix in your own custom providers.

-To understand the purpose and function of each individual provider, container and task, please refer to the `mercury-ml` API documentation.
+To understand the purpose and function of each individual provider, alias container and task, please refer to the `mercury-ml`
+API documentation.

 ## Dependencies